rancher/fleet-docs/docs/cluster-registration.md

 :::info

-__Not needed for Manager initiated registration__:
+__Not needed for Manager-initiated registration__:
-For manager initiated registrations the token is managed by the Fleet manager and does not need to be manually created and obtained.
+For manager-initiated registrations the token is managed by the Fleet manager and does not need to be manually created and obtained.

 :::

-For an agent initiated registration the downstream cluster must have a cluster registration token.
+For an agent-initiated registration the downstream cluster must have a cluster registration token.
 Cluster registration tokens are used to establish a new identity for a cluster.
 Internally cluster registration tokens are managed by creating Kubernetes service accounts that have the permissions to create `ClusterRegistrationRequests` within a specific namespace.
 Once the